 - keep in contact with external agencies such as HCSCC, which may be able to provide help with complaints

-- keep in contact with service users – be available to discuss any concerns
+- keep in contact with consumers – be available to discuss any concerns

 To discover the ‘complaints culture’ within your organisation visit HCSCC resources and publications to find out about the Complaint Culture Surveys developed by the Office of the Victorian Disability Services Commissioner – a great tool to identify areas where you are doing well and areas where you could further improve.

 Every complaint is different, so your approach to resolving it will differ in each situation.
 While there are no hard and fast rules to follow in the resolution of complaints, the following step-by-step instructions will help in most situations.